White House Farm murders: Statements to police

 Mugford was initially supportive of Jeremy.
 Photographs of his parents' and Sheila's funeral show him weeping and hanging onto her arm.
 During an interview with the police on the day after the murders, she said that Jeremy had telephoned her at home in the early hours of 7 August, between 3:00 and 3:30 am, and said, "There's something wrong at home," and sounded worried.
 She said she had been tired and had not asked what was wrong.

 Mugford's position changed the following month after she'd had a series of rows with Jeremy.
 He seemed to want to end the relationship, and they had argued about his involvement in the murders.
 Mugford told Jeremy he was a psychopath and at one point tried to smother him with a pillow.
 During one argument on 4 September, another woman telephoned Jeremy in Mugford's presence.
 As it became clear to Mugford that he had been seeing the woman, she smashed a mirror and slapped him; he then twisted her arm up her back.
 Three days later, she went to the police and changed her statement.

 In the second statement, Mugford alleged that between July and October 1984, Jeremy had said he wished he could "get rid of them all".
 He had talked disparagingly about his "old" father and "mad" mother, she claimed, who were trying to "run his life".
 Jeremy was also alleged to have said that his sister had nothing to live for and that the twins were disturbed.
-The fact that the Bambers were paying for Sheila's expensive flat in Maida Vale annoyed him, she said.
+That the Bambers were paying for Sheila's expensive flat in Maida Vale annoyed him, she said.

 In discussions she said she had dismissed as "idle talk", Jeremy had talked about sedating his parents with sleeping pills, shooting them, then setting fire to the farmhouse.
 He reportedly said Sheila would make a good scapegoat.
 Mugford alleged he had discussed cycling along the back roads to the house, entering through the kitchen window because the catch was broken, and leaving it via a different window that latched when it was shut from the outside.
 A telephone call would be made from White House Farm to his home in Goldhanger "because the last phone call made would be recorded".
 Jeremy claimed to have killed rats with his bare hands to test whether he was able to kill but he said it had taught him that he would not be able to kill his family, although he allegedly continued to talk about doing so.